Mehmood Hussain: Television

 Mehmood has directed the classic Kunti Kuntala Shakuntala (four episodes) TV serial which was commissioned by Doordarshan and the Indian classic Bajrabahu (five episodes) specially commissioned by the director general of Doordarshan.

 Personal life

 Mehmood Hussain married Nasim Saher.
 He has two daughters Nausheen Hanan Hussain and Farheen Hussain.

 Death

-Mehmood passed away on 11 November 2015 at his residence.
+Mehmood died on 11 November 2015 at his residence.
 He was suffering from brain cancer.